flugg/laravel-responder/README.md

 #### Publish Package Assets _(optional)_

-Since there's no `php artisan vendor:publish` command in Lumen, you will have to create your own `config/responder.php` file if you want to configure the package.
-Do also note that Lumen has no `resources/lang` folder out of the box.
-However you're free to create a `resources/lang/en/errors.php` file, and it will be picked up by the package.
+Seeing there is no `vendor:publish` command in Lumen, you will have to create your own `config/responder.php` file if you want to configure the package.

 # Usage